single-spa/single-spa/docs/parcels.md

 ### Imperative Applications

 Sometimes you need a single spa application to be mounted in a very specific situation.
 That situation could be in an area where another application is active 99% of the time by itself.
-You could use the [Application activity Function](/docs/single-spa-config.md#activity-function) and `localStorage` or `history` to manage that or you could imperatively mount something using Parcels.
+You could use the [application activity Function](/docs/single-spa-config.md#activity-function) and `localStorage` or `history` to manage that or you could imperatively mount something using parcels.
-You could mount an entire application or you could mount a component.